-- 6. If the installer cannot locate a PDF viewer, it will prompt you to browse for one.
-If you wish, browse for a PDF viewer to use.
-Click Next. - 7.
-On the Base Setup screen, choose whether you want to install Electric Runner client applications (which enable you to run Accelerator administration tools) and click Next. - 8.
-On the Cluster Manager screen, enter Cluster Manager configuration options: - Accept the default ports or type-in alternative port numbers if the defaults are already in use.
-For example, IIS and Apache also use port 80 by default. - ° Accept the default to keep old log files or select the checkbox to remove old log files. - Accept the default [checked checkbox] to leave web server log rotation turned on or clear the checkbox to turn off log rotation.
-IMPORTANT - Log rotation might affect Cluster Manager performance. - Select the type of database to use.
+- On the Base Setup screen, choose whether you want to install Electric Runner client applications (which enable you to run Accelerator administration tools) and click Next. - 7.
+On the Cluster Manager screen, enter Cluster Manager configuration options: - Accept the default ports or type in alternative port numbers if the defaults are already in use.
+For example, IIS and Apache also use port 80 by default. - Accept the default to keep old log files or select the checkbox to remove old log files. - Accept the default (checked checkbox])to leave web server log rotation turned on or clear the checkbox to turn off log rotation.
+IMPORTANT: Log rotation might affect Cluster Manager performance. - Select the type of database to use.